TreyE/json_stream_encoder/README.md

 end
 ```

-The docs for the most recent version can be found at [https://hexdocs.pm/json_stream_encoder](https://hexdocs.pm/json_stream_encoder).
+The docs for the most recent version can be found at [Hex Docs](https://hexdocs.pm/json_stream_encoder).